nginx-proxy/nginx-proxy/docs/README.md

 [acme-companion](https://github.com/nginx-proxy/acme-companion) is a lightweight companion container for the nginx-proxy.
 It allows the automated creation/renewal of SSL certificates using the ACME protocol.

+By default nginx-proxy generates location blocks to handle ACME HTTP Challenge, excepted when `HTTPS_METHOD=noredirect` or there is no certificate for the domain.
+Ths behavior can be changed with environment variable `ACME_HTTP_CHALLENGE_LOCATION`.
+It accepts these values:
+* `legacy`: default value; current default behavior
+* `true`: handle ACME HTTP Challenge in all cases
+* `false`: do not handle ACME HTTP Chalenge at all.

 ### Diffie-Hellman Groups

 [RFC7919 groups](https://datatracker.ietf.org/doc/html/rfc7919#appendix-A) with key lengths of 2048, 3072, and 4096 bits are [provided by `nginx-proxy`](https://github.com/nginx-proxy/nginx-proxy/dhparam).
 The ENV `DHPARAM_BITS` can be set to `2048` or `3072` to change from the default 4096-bit key.
 The DH key file will be located in the container at `/etc/nginx/dhparam/dhparam.pem`.
 Mounting a different `dhparam.pem` file at that location will override the RFC7919 key.